nostoc/sanitizor/module-ballerinax-apple.music/examples/regional-music-discovery/Regional music discovery.md

-# Artist Discovery Recommendations
+# Regional Music Discovery

-This example demonstrates how to discover and retrieve music recommendations using the Apple Music API to search for artists and get related music content.
+This example demonstrates how to discover regional music content using the Apple Music API, showcasing how to search for and retrieve music data from different regions.

 ## Prerequisites